Annual Enrollment Period

 Medicare Supplemental Insurance

-Also known as a Medigap policy, this is coverage that can be purchased from private insurance companies at an additional cost to provide coverage for Medicare-approved services, including deductibles, copays, and coinsurance, that Medicare does not.
+Also known as Medigap, supplemental coverage that you can purchase from private insurance companies for a monthly premium to help pay for Medicare-approved services, including deductibles, copays, and coinsurance, that Original Medicare does not.

-Preferred Provider Organization (PPO) Plan
+Preferred Provider Organization

-Private Fee-for-Service (PFFS) Plan
+Private Fee-for-Service plan

 Special Enrollment Period for Part B

-Special Needs Plan (SNP)
+Special Needs Plan

-A type of Medicare Advantage plan designed for beneficiaries that have a chronic illness such as diabetes, or who need specialized care (including long-term or institutional level care), or who are entitled to both Medicare and Medicaid.
+A Special Needs Plan (SNP) is a type of Medicare Advantage Plan designed for beneficiaries who have a chronic illness, such as diabetes or who need specialized care, including long-term or institutional level care, or who are entitled to both Medicare and Medicaid.
 Beneficiaries can be eligible under more than one type of special need.